 5Rhythms Dance workshops throughout the year.
 Join us for Dance, community, celebration and personal development on the land at Wildways in Shropshire.

 For details, dates and booking, visit the Wild Heart Dance website or contact

 WHITE HORSE CAMPS

-We meet as a spiritual community, to practice OBOD druidry, living on the land as we celebrate the four seasonal fire festivals of Samhain, Imbolc, Beltane and Lughnasadh.
-We can offer initiations into the OBOD grades for OBOD members.
-Above all we have fun and enjoy companionship.
+We meet as a spiritual community to practice Druidry, living on the land as we celebrate the four seasonal fire festivals of Samhain, Imbolc, Beltane and Lughnassah.
+Druids from all orders are welcome as are folk who enjoy working with nature and the wheel of the year.

-HAND FASTING, BABY NAMING, BLESSINGS FOR A SAFE BIRTH, RIGHTS INTO MANHOOD AND WOMANHOOD & FUNERAL RIGHTS
+HAND FASTING, BABY NAMING, BLESSINGS FOR A SAFE BIRTH, RITES INTO MANHOOD & WOMANHOOD